No Default Option: An Engineer’s Guide to the Social Media World You’d Rather Avoid

 • someone saying they’ve been following your thinking,

-If your role depends on trust, visibility, or selling complex software or systems, in a world where visibility is ambient, complete silence is still a signal.
+If your role depends on trust and visibility in a world where visibility is ambient, restraint is still interpreted as a signal, whether you intend it or not.

 Janet Greco 15 January 2026